julioterra/yunSpacebrew/readme.md

 ## Trying it Out with the Sample Sketch:
 Here is how you can test out the library with the sample sketch:
-1. Upload the sample sketch to your Arduino Yun
+* Upload the sample sketch to your internet connected Arduino Yun
-2. Open the serial monitor and you'll see the status of the app
+* Open the serial monitor to see the status of the app (this is required)
-3. Navigate to the spacebrew admin website on your browser and confirm that an app called aYun has appeared on the list of live apps: http://spacebrew.github.io/spacebrew/admin/admin.html?server=sandbox.spacebrew.cc
+* Navigate to the spacebrew admin website on your browser: http://spacebrew.github.io/spacebrew/admin
+* Confirm that an app called `aYun` has appeared on the list of live apps
-4. Open the javascript examples to connect to your app:
+* Open the javascript examples to connect to your app:
   * Range example: http://julioterra.github.io/spacebrew-slider-with-admin/index.html?name=yunRange
   * Boolean example: http://julioterra.github.io/spacebrew-button-with-admin/index.html?name=yunButton
   * String example: http://julioterra.github.io/spacebrew-string-send-with-admin/index.html?name=yunString
-5. Connect the publishers from you aYun client to those of the javascript clients, and vice versa.
+* Connect the publishers from `aYun` to the subscriber of the javascript clients, and vice versa.
-6. Check out that the data being sent to the yun is showing up on your serial monitor.
+* Interact with the javascript apps while checking the serial monitor to confirm that data is being received.
-7. Confirm that the data being sent from the yun is impacting the javascript apps.
+* Confirm that the data is being sent from the yun by looking at the javascript apps.

 ## Understanding the Example Sketch:
 Here is how the example sketch works.
 At the top of the sketch we create an instance of the SpacebrewYun class using the constructor.
 The constructor accepts two values: a `name` and a `description`.